Completions and DK-equivalences of ${\Theta_n}$-spaces: Abstract

 \section{Abstract}

-We establish Rezk completion functors for $\Theta_n$ spaces with respect to each and all of the completeness conditions.
-As a consequence, we obtain a characterization of Dwyer-Kan equivalences between Segal $\Theta_n$ spaces.
+We establish Rezk completion functors for $\Theta_n$-spaces with respect to each and all of the completeness conditions.
+As a consequence, we obtain a characterization completeness of Segal $\Theta_n$-spaces as locality with respect to higher-dimensional Dwyer-Kan equivalences.